chronzz/addport/README.md

 edit version of https://github.com/cryptopool-builders/Multi-Pool-Installer

-Will only work if you have used the Cryptopool Builder Multi server Install
+Will only work if you have used the Cryptopool Builder Installer Script

 <div><h2>Install</h2></div>
 <code>cd /tmp</code><br>